dpwolfe/good-morning/README.md

 3. You must have an Apple ID that has accepted the developer agreement, which you can do for free here: <https://developer.apple.com/account/>

+_A fresh install of macOS is preferred, but not required._

 ## Instructions

 1. Install all system updates (_Apple Menu > System Preferences... > Software Update_).